analytically/hadoop-ansible/README.md

 Instructions on how to test the performance of your CDH4 cluster.

-  - Login into one of the machines.
+  - SSH into one of the machines.
   - Change to the `hdfs` user: `sudo su - hdfs`
   - Set HADOOP_MAPRED_HOME: `export HADOOP_MAPRED_HOME=/usr/lib/hadoop-mapreduce`
   - `cd /usr/lib/hadoop-mapreduce`